jimathy/jim-mechanicguide/README.md

 ## manualrepair.lua / Non-Mechanic repair benches

 - This file creates repair benches that can **ONLY** be used when there isn't any mechanics on duty.
+ + To add/move a manual repair bench head to the bottom of the locations.lua [example here](https://github.com/jimathy/jim-mechanicguide#locationslua)
 - The benches are added to set locations at the top of this file
 - They are activated by targetting with `qb-target` while in a car
 - How the config.lua options are set will determine how the menu functions